cainy-a/YelloskinOsu/variants/Lite/README.md

 ## Differences in Lite version

 - Grades actually show on the map select and leaderboard
+- Use more standard hit numbers (is that what they're called?)

 ## Extra setup highly recommended